-The following is a description of the material terms of our amended and restated certificate of incorporation and amended and restated bylaws as they will be in effect immediately prior to the consummation of this offering.
+The following is a description of the material terms of our amended and restated certificate of incorporation and amended and restated bylaws as they will be in effect at and after our corporate reorganization (including the related 1-for-0.355872 reverse stock split), which will occur after the effectiveness of the registration statement of which this prospectus forms a part and prior to the consummation of this offering.
 This summary does not purport to be complete and is qualified in its entirety by reference to the actual terms and provisions of our amended and restated certificate of incorporation and bylaws, copies of which will be filed as exhibits to the registration statement of which this prospectus is a part.